MisakaRinOwO/EVE-Online-General-Ore-Calculator/README.md

 Project initialized, will be working on database shortly.

 6/7/2021
-Database finished.
+Database_Ore finished.
 Cache system added.
 Planning on other features.

+6/20/2022
+Working on webpage implementations.